Defining an allocation

 Line

 Specify the allocation line number.
-Each line contains driver information and identifies the activities to which allocation transactions will be posted.
+Each line contains driver information and identifies the activities to which allocation transactions are posted.

 Post To Activity

-Select the activity and account category to which the allocation will be posted.
+Select the activity and account category to which the allocation is posted.

 Driver Percent

-To use a fixed percentage driver, specify the percent of the pool you want to allocate to the Post-to Activity.
+To use a fixed percentage driver, specify the percent of the pool to allocate to the Post-to Activity.
 Specify percentages as whole numbers, such as 80.00.

 Select one of these posting options to determine the level of detail for the allocation transactions:

-• The Consolidate option creates one allocation transaction for each Post to Activity.
+• C - Consolidate: Create one allocation transaction for each Post to Activity.
 The transaction is posted to the post-to activity and account category defined on the allocation line.
-The Consolidate option defaults, and must be used with General Ledger based pools.
+The C - Consolidate option is the default and you must use it with General Ledger based pools.

-• The Pool option creates multiple allocation transactions for each Post to Activity.
+• P - Pool: Create multiple allocation transactions for each Post to Activity.
 Transactions are created based on the pool's account categories.
 Transactions are posted to the Post to Activity defined on the allocation line, but the account category is overridden with the original account categories defined for the pool.
 This option is only used with an activity based pool.

-• The Detail option creates multiple allocation transactions for each Post to Activity.
-The calculation creates the same detailed transactions as the Pool option, but transactions are posted to the Post to Activity and account category defined on the allocation line.
+• D - Detail: Create multiple allocation transactions for each Post to Activity.
+The calculation creates the same detailed transactions as the D - Detail option, but transactions are posted to the Post to Activity and account category defined on the allocation line.

-Select Yes to automatically create a reversing entry for the allocation when you create allocation transactions.
-When you run Allocation Update (AC131), you specify the date you want to assign to the reversing entry.
+Select Y - Yes to automatically create a reversing entry for the allocation when you create allocation transactions.
+When you run Allocation Update (AC131), you specify the date to assign to the reversing entry.
 This option is normally used for allocations based on year-to-date or life-to-date data.
-This overrides the default you defined in the Auto Reverse field on New Allocation (AC30.4).
+This overrides the default you defined in the Auto Rvs field on New Allocation (AC30.4).

 3. To define a fixed or dynamic factor as the driver for the post-to activity, click Factor to access Factor (AC30.5).